 History

 Linux, especially as it is today, was not inevitable.
 The Unix Wars did not guarantee the birth and growth of Linux.
-The ecosystems of boot firmware and microcontrollers are evidence of that.
+The current state of boot firmware and microcontrollers represent an alternate reality.

 Hardware